|Eastside c.1862||Station Square 1895 [Tarbell]|

 The greater part of our holdings are the work of seven local photographers: Frank Meadow Sutcliffe (1853-1941), Tom Watson (1863-1957), Hugh Lambert-Smith (1900-1981), The Doran Brothers (1900-1987), John Tindale (1921-2001), and our recent curator Des Sythes (1929-2008).
 Brief biographical details and examples of their work are given below.
 However, we also have smaller collections of work by, e.g. Mrs Baird, J T Ross (1862-1929) and more recently Stanhope White and Peter Thornton.

 A nationally and internationally acclaimed pioneering photographer who helped to develop photography as an art form as distinct from a purely recording medium.
 Sutcliffe worked in Whitby from the mid-1870s until his death.
 He was also, from the early 1920s until his death, secretary of the Lit & Phil.
 Most of the photographs for which he is now famous were taken, often out-of-season, for his own satisfaction rather than as part of his ‘bread and butter’ work which included much portraiture.
 They include many of the harbour, fishing and fisher-folk, but all carefully posed.
 His equipment ranged from the cumbersome brass and mahogany full-plate cameras with their wet collodion process of the late nineteenth century to the hand-held bellows types of this century using celluloid negatives.
-Copies of many of his photographs, of which the Whitby Lit & Phil has the copyright, are available from the Sutcliffe Gallery, Flowergate, Whitby who also publish several volumes of selected images.[Biographical details by courtesy of Chris Roberts & Roger Pickles, Hon.
+Copies of many of his photographs, of which the Whitby Lit & Phil preserves the original glass plate negatives, are available from the Sutcliffe Gallery, Flowergate, Whitby who also publish several volumes of selected images.[Biographical details by courtesy of Chris Roberts & Roger Pickles, Hon.
 Curators of Photographs]

 |Ship at Bog Hall [FMS 17-34]||Black & White [FMS B34]|